 Funding availability: Self-funded PhD students only.

-PhD full-time and part-time courses are eligible for the UK Government Doctoral Loan (UK students only).
+PhD full-time and part-time courses are eligible for the UK Government Doctoral Loan (UK and EU students only)..

 Some PhD projects may include additional fees – known as bench fees – for equipment and other consumables, and these will be added to your standard tuition fee.
 Speak to the supervisory team during your interview about any additional fees you may have to pay.
 Please note, bench fees are not eligible for discounts and are non-refundable.

-You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in and art or design subject or a related area.
-In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
+You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in a relevant subject.
+In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 How to apply

-We’d encourage you to contact Dr Alessandro Zambelli (email@example.com) to discuss your interest before you apply, quoting the project code.
+We’d encourage you to contact Dr Tarek Teba (email@example.com) to discuss your interest before you apply, quoting the project code.